handav/friendly_ml5/models.md

 https://github.com/tensorflow/tfjs-models/tree/master/posenet

 Notes:
--returns a confidence score
+*returns a confidence score
--skeleton is keypoints in an organized fashion
+*skeleton is keypoints in an organized fashion
--can predict either single or multiple poses with the 'type' option
+*can predict either single or multiple poses with the 'type' option

 ### Sentiment